mamirul47/platformatic-prisma/README.md

 > **Note**
 > If you are just starting with a new Platformatic DB project, run `npx platformatic db migrate` before generating your first migration.
 This is needed to allow Platformatic DB to initialize the database with it's migrations table.

-When changes are made to your `schema.prisma` file, run `npx platformatic-prisma` to generate migrations.
+When changes are made to your `schema.prisma` file, run `npx platformaticdb-prisma` to generate migrations.
 This will generate up and down migration files in the migrations directory that is specified in your Platformatic [configuration file](https://oss.platformatic.dev/docs/reference/db/configuration#configuration-file).

 To run migrations, refer to [Platformatic's documentation](https://oss.platformatic.dev/docs/reference/db/migrations).